dariotoman/website/_pages/teaching/eco368/eco_368_reading_papers/reading_papers_slides.md

 ### The Big Questions

-- Who wrote the paper? <!-- .element: class="fragment" data-fragment -->
+- Who wrote the paper?
+When? <!-- .element: class="fragment" data-fragment -->
 - What question are they trying to answer? <!-- .element: class="fragment" data-fragment -->
 - Why are they asking the question? <!-- .element: class="fragment" data-fragment -->
 - How are they trying to answer it? <!-- .element: class="fragment" data-fragment -->